STEM Mentor Program: Service Research in Urban Schools

 Project Coordinator: Brandon Murphy

-SUNY-ESF was recently awarded a STEM Mentoring Initiative to Strengthen the Education Pipeline grant from the State University of New York (SUNY) and the New York Academy of Sciences (the Academy).
+SUNY-ESF was awarded a STEM Mentoring Initiative to Strengthen the Education Pipeline grant from the State University of New York (SUNY) and the New York Academy of Sciences (the Academy).
 This award was made possible by a $2.95 million National Science Foundation grant to scale up a successful afterschool program in which SUNY graduate students and postdoctoral fellows mentor middle school students in science, technology, engineering, and mathematics (STEM) subjects.
 The program targets students in high-need school districts.

 The SUNY College of Environmental Science and Forestry (ESF) will build upon an established successful partnership with the Syracuse City School District (SCSD) to adopt, conduct, and institutionalize a structured afterschool mentoring program.
 This concerted State-wide effort will substantially strengthen middle school students’ STEM knowledge and engagement, and the professional development of ESF graduate students and postdoctoral fellows.
 Participating mentors will become part of the ESF Science Corps and will bring STEM content and research expertise, passion, and excitement to learning activities for SCSD 21st Century Community Learning Centers (CCLC) afterschool programs for middle school students.